-Taking good care of ourselves and our possessions might appear obvious but it is not as easy as it might seem; profound changes in lifestyle and how we drive for example are needed.
+Taking good care of ourselves and our possessions might appear obvious but it is not as easy as it seems; profound changes in lifestyle and how we drive cars for example are needed.

 I have often thought that life would be far better for the majority of us if there was no insurance whatsoever.
-We would motor more carefully, knowing there might be a massive loss if we drink and drive, cross the barrier line or exceed the speed limit.
+We would motor more carefully, knowing there might be a massive loss if we drink and drive, crossed the barrier-line or exceeded the speed limit.

-We would be more thorough with home maintenance and put secure burglar guards in place.
-We would not go building where there is risk of flood or fire.
+We would be more thorough with home maintenance and put secure burglar-guards in place.
+We would not go building houses where there is risk of flood or fire.

-There would be no sudden crisis when an insurance company like Prime Meridian Direct unilaterally cancels our insurance policies that we had for years paid good money; we weren’t planning on using it anyway.
+There would be no sudden crisis when an insurance company like Prime Meridian Direct unilaterally canceled our policies that we had for years paid good-money; we weren’t planning on using it anyway.

-On the other side of the coin, of course, not all health is lifestyle related; no one knows why a child suddenly becomes diabetic, or gets a tumour.
-And not all car accidents are of our own making.
+On the other side of the coin, of course, not all sickness is lifestyle related; no one knows why a child suddenly becomes diabetic, or gets a tumour.
+And not all car-accidents are of our own making.

 So this is not a tirade against insurance; there clearly is a need for it.
 But our world would be a far happier place if we all lived as though we had no cover.

 So where do we start?
 Where Jiminy Cricket pokes his finger, of course.
 That might be to take a short walk most days, eat an apple and make sure that our cars are roadworthy; that includes that all the lights are functioning properly, and the tyres are not smooth.